Fiserv/Commerce-Hub/docs/Resources/Master-Data/Order-Data.md

 }
 ```

 <!-- type: tab-end -->

-### Item Details
+## Item Details

-Item details is an array that identifies the category, item count, and value of the customer's purchase, where each group of values is defined by the category.
+Item details are an array that identifies the category, item count, and value of the customer's purchase, where each group of values is defined by the category.

 <!-- theme: example -->
 > If customer purchased a pair of tennis shoes, a tennis racket, and tennis balls, the array will contain groups, see JSON example.